The Twilight Zone Tower of Terror: Summer Nightastic!

+Disney's Jollywood Nights

+On November 12, 2023, Disney's Hollywood Studios announced that a new show, Twilight Soirée at The Tip-Top Club would take place in the Courtyard of the Hollywood Tower Hotel, near the ride's exit, as part of Disney's Jollywood Nights.

 Disney California Adventure and Walt Disney Studios Park versions

-While similar in concept and theme to the original attraction in Florida, the version of Tower of Terror at Disney California Adventure, which opened in 2004 and closed in 2017, and its identical clone at Walt Disney Studios Park which opened in 2007, feature some significant differences.
+While similar in concept and theme to the original attraction in Florida, the version of Tower of Terror at Disney California Adventure, which opened in 2004 and closed in 2017, and its sister attraction at Walt Disney Studios Park which opened in 2007, feature some significant differences.
 The exterior of these rides use architectural features reminiscent of Pueblo Deco styles found throughout Southern California during the Golden Age of Hollywood.
 The designs for this version were originally designed for the Paris park.
 However, when California Adventure was in need of an additional crowd-puller, the Paris version's plans were used for its version.
 When financial troubles hit Disney's Parisian resort, the attraction had to be put on hold.

 The Paris version of the ride was green-lit in 2005 and was under construction in the center of the park, behind the La Terrasse seating area, by early 2006.
 Upon completion, it was joined by a new Hollywood Boulevard lined by faux movie sets.
-The attraction opened in 2007 and, unlike its American cousins, it was constructed using concrete rather than steel due to French construction guidelines and standards, at a total cost exceeding €180 million.
+The attraction opened in 2007 and, unlike the American versions, it was constructed using concrete rather than steel due to French construction guidelines and standards, at a total cost exceeding €180 million.

 The Paris and California versions were originally intended to be almost identical upon completion, but there are differences, notably the height of the building and the location of some rooms backstage, as well as other differences due to different construction and work regulations in France.
 In Paris, the default language for the pre-show library video and the ride is French, but can be changed to English by the Cast Member upon request.
 The library video is the same as the American version, but is dubbed in French and subtitled in English.
 These versions have a slightly different queue area.
 The boiler room scene in the queue area has two floors, instead of the one floor in the original Florida version.
 The two floors allow for one elevator in one shaft to have guests on the ride, while the other elevator of the same shaft was loading guests.
 There are three elevator shafts, with two elevators per shaft, for a total of six ride vehicles operating.